 It is notable that the G9X Mark II offers wifi support, while the V-LUX 3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX 3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX 3 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the V-LUX 3 was succeeded by the Leica V-LUX 4.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G9 X Mark II or the Leica V-LUX 3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G9 X Mark II:

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.